boonep/jquery-hex-colorpicker/README.md

 ##More Information

-For more information on how to setup a rules and customizations, [check the documentation](http://www.booneputney.com/jquery-hex-colorpicker/).
+For more information on how to setup a rules and customizations, or to see a demo [visit our website](http://www.booneputney.com/jquery-hex-colorpicker.html).

 ## License
 Copyright (c) 2014 Boone Putney